+Figure 1 Flowdiagram

-It started with analysing this project that includes reading the description about the project and looking if there are any difficult to get components.
-Then came drawing the schematics and it could be split up in different particles or made in one schematic.
-Because it is a big schematic it is divided up in four schematics.
+The project started with analysing this project that includes reading the description about the project and looking if there are any difficult to get components.
+Then came drawing the schematics and it could be split up in spacings different particles or made in one schematic.
+Because it is a large schematic, it is divided up in four schematics.
 It is more clear this way.

-Then the components are ordered from different websites because of the delivery date and availability.
+Then the components are ordered from different websites, because of the delivery date and availability.
 Mouser is used the most because it was one of the lowest in the price.
 Digi-Key is used mostly for components with a long delivery time or that were not available on mouser.
-Then is Nexperia also used for a specific transistor that wasn’t found on most websites.
+Lastly Nexperia is used for a specific transistor that was not found on most websites.

 Positioning the components is placing the components on a 3D design based on the schematics.
-The smd components are mostly soldered on one side (mainly on the topside).
+The SMD components are mostly soldered on one side (mainly on the topside).
 Case mounting holes are also made now.
-Then the pcb (Printed circuit board) can be ordered.
-After this the components can be soldered, first the smd components and then the true hold components.
+Story-like Then the printed circuit board (PCB) can be ordered.
+After this the components can be soldered, first the SMD components and then the through hole components.

-The case is designed in autocad and based on the finished pcb.
-It can be mounted on the holes made before.
+The case is designed in autocad and based on the finished PCB.
+It can be mounted on the holes made beforehand.
 The case can be made in many different materials and in many different ways.
-This depends on your project.
-For this project it doesn’t need to be very firm so plastic is a good option.
+This depends on the project.
+For this project it does not need to be very firm, so plastic is a good option.
 Plastic is cheap, light and easy to print with an 3d printer.
 The case can also be made out of metal.
-Metal is higher in price and heavy so it is not ergonomic for a handheld device.
+Metal is higher in price and heavy, so it is not ergonomic for a handheld device.

 Results

-[Describe the end result you accomplished.

-Describe every aspect of your device.
-How does it function?

-Add an image of the electrical schematic, PCB design, finalized mechanical design, and finalized product

-Write a well-structured text using subtitles and paragraphs.

-+/-500]

-Subtitle 1

-Subtitle

-Subtitle

-Subtitle 2

-Subtitle
+Function

+This device is most used in radar speed guns, but it is also used in sports like bowling, baseball or tennis.
+It uses a doppler radar too measure these speeds.
+A doppler radar sends a signal out and when it hits a object or person it will reflect.
+When the signal returns to the radar it will calculate the flight duration.

+Designs

+PCB